Rezwanul777/typescript-assinment-phero/README.md

  ## Scalability:

-    Essential for large codebases and team collaboration
+  This is  essential for large codebases and team collaboration

 7️⃣ Union vs. Intersection Types
-🔹 Union Type (|)
+ Union Type (|)

 A value can be one of multiple types.